Yep, that is what it's all about:

 Human Atomic Composing

-In my humble opinion, there are two pathways for possible change:
+I believe there are two possible pathways for awareness and possible change:

 HAC: Composting yourself